Foreign tax credit

 Additional deductions can be applicable to investments in environmental-friendly assets.

-CIT exemption is available for new productive investments executed within 'basic industries' or 'prioritized sectors' qualified as such by the Ecuadorian government, as well as investments developed within border cities or outside the cities of Quito and Guayaquil.
+CIT exemption is available for new productive investments executed within 'basic industries' or 'prioritised sectors' qualified as such by the Ecuadorian government, as well as investments developed within border cities or outside the cities of Quito and Guayaquil.

 Tax credit on remittance tax paid